johnshopkins/hubWidget/README.md

 # Hub widget

+__This branch of the hubWidget requires jQuery and was made especially for use on jhu.edu's homepage.__

 Embeds articles and/or events from the Hub on your website.
 Drop a couple lines of code onto your website and the widget will automatically populate in the area in which it was dropped.

 ## API version and key